Everything you need to know about tomato seeds

 How do I prevent cracking in tomatoes?

-Can I grow tomatoes in a hydroponic system?
+Can I grow tomatoes hydroponically?